 On the other hand, if you're like me and you love the texture of the bouyant alkaline noodles that accompany a great bowl of ramen, try their mazeman, a "brothless" variation on ramen that Tanpopo flavors with garlic, a hint of black vinegar and red chili sauce and tops with with fresh cucumber and bean sprouts.

 4. Hungry Sumo

 Heading to Hungry Sumo is never a losing proposition.
-And that’s true of nearly everything you can order from Thai curries to sushi.
+And that’s true of nearly everything on their menu, from Thai curries to sushi.
 And yes, they also offer ramen (including creamy plant-based yasai ramen).
 As usual, I'm a fan of their rich tonkotsu topped with goods like their tasty chashu pork, mushrooms, bamboo, scallions, corn, seaweed and soft egg.
 But their spicy miso ramen is a close second.